-The project costs about $55 to build and it leaves your chicken house very tidy.
+Build this diy chicken waterer for only $55 and it leaves your chicken house very tidy.
 You will need a large and a small PVC pipe, PVC couplers, PVC joints, threaded caps, small cups and a few other materials.

 3: Automatic Chicken Feeder

-This homemade chicken feeder cost around $30 to build; some of the materials are stuffs you already have at home.
+Build this homemade chicken feeder for only $30 ; some of the materials are stuffs you already have at home.
 Aside the bucket, you will need a few other materials like a three inch PVC, masking tape, aluminum rivets and much more.

 You will need to drill holes on the sides of the bucket and attach the PVC, which will provide access to the grain.